 2. There’s no structure after the last payment

 When you’re paying off debt, you have a clear target.
-Once it’s gone, the structure disappears—and old habits can sneak back in.
+Once that goal it’s gone and the structure disappears it’s easier for old habits to sneak back in.

-You don’t need an intense plan.
-You just need light guardrails for the next 90 days.
+You don’t need an intense plan, just need light guardrails for the next 90 days:

-- Use debit or cash for daily spending, and save your card for purchases you’ll pay off in full
+- Use debit or cash for daily spending — don’t use your credit card

-- Pick a new small goal, like $50 per paycheck into a “car costs” or “annual fees” bucket
+- Pick a new small goal, like $50 per paycheck into a “car costs” or “vacation fund” bucket

 3. The income side never changed